Life Extension Magazine®

 Boswellia serrata is a tree native to parts of Asia that has long been used in traditional Indian medicine,15 and has been shown to have benefits for respiratory disorders such as asthma.15,16

-Bael fruit grows on a shrub native to India and other parts of Asia.
+Bael fruit is native to India and other parts of Asia.
 This fruit and its seeds have been used in traditional medicine for a range of disorders.17

 Scientists combined extracts of Boswellia resin and bael fruit and tested them in clinical trials.